 An even larger study, often including thousands of volunteers, allows scientists to compare people who receive the vaccine to those who did not.
 They can better determine if the vaccine is safe and effective in a larger population of individuals.

 Volunteers are randomly selected to receive either the vaccine or an alternative "control" medication.
 The control medication is usually a placebo or another vaccine that is already FDA-approved.

 The FDA looks for evidence that the vaccine is unsafe, ineffective or has side effects that outweigh the benefits of receiving the vaccine.

-If there is substantial evidence that the vaccine is effective and it does no harm, then the FDA approves the vaccine for general public use.
+If there is substantial evidence that the vaccine is effective and does no harm, then the FDA approves the vaccine for general public use.
 If a vaccine is not proven safe, has significant side effects or does not show efficacy, the vaccine is not distributed to the public.

 Throughout the manufacturing process, batches of vaccine are tested to ensure that they're packaged and distributed in a way that maintains their effectiveness.
 The FDA routinely reviews the results of these tests.

 Additionally, all manufacturing facilities are routinely inspected and expected to meet strict quality and safety standards.

 Continued Safety Monitoring